Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/differences.md

 sidebar_label: Differences between Ethereum and DID
 ---

+The Ethereum method is writing to the blockchain & requires some ethers in the wallet, while the DID method performs digital signing and won’t require any ethers.

 The flowchart provides an overview of the differences between the Ethereum and DID methods:

 ![Ethereum and DID differences](/docs/integrator-section/verifiable-document/differences/ETH-DID-differences.svg)